Tahmid1999/Face-Detection-Viola-Jones-MTCNN-/README.md

 face recognition on a unified scale, the original image should be scaled to different scales to form an image pyramid before using these networks.

 In this program, I developed a  GUI to see a comparative performance between these two algorithms of face detection.
 It is interesting because viola-jones is an image processing-based algorithm.
 On the other hand, MTCNN is a CNN-based algorithm.
-So it will be interesting.

 ## How to run the program